In just two days, Steve & Rich will pack up the traveling fun show and return to the can't miss extravaganza that is MCBA Fall ComicCon.

 around full circle.
 We'll let you know more when we do.

-You know how every so often you mosey over to Grandpa's recliner, just to check and see if he's still breathing?
+You know how every so often you mosey over to Grandpa's recliner, just to see if he's still breathing?

-Similarly, it's not a bad idea to pay us a visit now and again -- you
+Similarly, it's not a bad idea to pay us a visit every now and again -- you

 Even though we have this disheartening tendency to only update every three to nine

 months (a newly configured home page would be the tipoff that we've crawled out of